 Priority 3 (P3) source protection areas are defined to minimise the risk of pollution to the water source.
-P3 areas are declared over land where water supply sources need to co-exist with other land uses such as residential. commercial and light industrial developments.
-Protection of P3 areas is achieved through management guidelines rather than restrictions If the water source does become on land use. contaminated, then water may need to be treated or an alternative water source found.
+P3 areas are declared over land where water supply sources need to co-exist with other land uses such as residential, commercial and light industrial Protection of P3 areas is achieved developments. through management guidelines rather than restrictions on land use.
+If the water source does become contaminated, then water may need to be treated or an alternative water source found.